-- travel facilities provided by an employer, who is in the business of conveying passengers, to his employee, his spouse or minor child to travel to: - any destination in South Africa, or - any destination outside South Africa with overland travel, or - any destination outside South Africa with air or sea travel, if they are on stand-by, - general transport provided to and from employees' homes to work, - any communication service used mainly (more than 50%) for business (e.g. 3G cards), - any service rendered at work for the better performance of duties or for recreational purposes, or - any travel facility provided by an employer to the spouse or minor child if: - the employee is stationed more than 250km away from home for the duration of the term, and - the employee must spend more than 183 days per year away from his usual place of residence for business, and - the travel is between the employee's usual place of residence in RSA and the place where the employee is stationed in RSA.
+- travel facilities provided by an employer, who is in the business of conveying passengers, to his employee, his spouse or minor child to travel to: - any destination in South Africa, or - any destination outside South Africa with overland travel, or - any destination outside South Africa with air or sea travel, if they are on stand-by, - general transport provided to and from employees' homes to work (refer to SARS Binding General Ruling 50 for more information), - any communication service used mainly (more than 50%) for business (e.g. 3G cards), - any service rendered at work for the better performance of duties or for recreational purposes, - free or cheap services granted as a long service award limited to R5 000, provided that the total of all qualifying benefits granted as a long service award do not exceed R5 000 (see Long Service Award, section 3.11), or - any travel facility provided by an employer to the spouse or minor child if: - the employee is stationed more than 250km away from home for the duration of the term, and - the employee must spend more than 183 days per year away from his usual place of residence for business, and - the travel is between the employee's usual place of residence in RSA and the place where the employee is stationed in RSA.